neurogenetics/chrY_haplogroups_PD/4_haplogroup_logistic_regression/README.md

 # Haplogroup Logistic Regression

-Scripts used to determine if major or full haplogroups are associated with disease through logistic regression.
+Scripts used to determine if major or full haplogroups are associated with disease.